 The Fujiwara surname is the ancestral root for about half of all Japanese people.
 There are approximately 280,000 people with the Fujiwara surname throughout Japan, equivalent to the population of Newark, New Jersey.
 While the Fujiwara surname’s share of 0.22% is not large, a notable point is that many surnames like Sato, Saito, Ito, … Read More

-It is one of the Japanese family names.
+Hello, Mr. Amano.
+This is an explanation of the origin of the surname Amano, which is shared by your ancestors and friends.
 Approximately 90,000 Japanese people bear the Amano surname.
 This number is roughly equivalent to the capacity of the Rose Bowl in Pasadena, California, USA.
-The most widely accepted theory traces its origin to the place name Amano-go in Tagata District, Izu Province (present-day Izu-no-Kuni City, Shizuoka … Read More
+The most widely accepted theory traces its origin … Read More

-Etymology from Topography The name originates from the presence of a small stream (sawa) to the west of dwellings or owned land at the time.
+Hello, Mr. Nishizawa.
+This is an explanation of the origin of the surname Nishizawa, which is shared by your ancestors and friends.
+The name originates from the presence of a small stream (sawa) to the west of dwellings or owned land at the time.
 Many people bearing this surname reside in Nagano Prefecture.
-It is also commonly found in Shiga Prefecture, Saitama Prefecture, Tokyo, and other areas.
-While there is a theory suggesting … Read More
+It … Read More